The Arts Institute (GIA)

 Alexa Rivera | Faculty

-Alexa Rene’ Rivera (she/her) is a basket weaver of Puerto Rican and Jewish descent based in Burlington, VT.
+Alexa Rene’ Rivera (she/her) is a basket weaver of Puerto Rican and Jewish descent living in Vermont.
 Alexa is founder and owner of WOVN.COUNTRY, a small business selling baskets and teaching basket weaving workshops in the Northeast.
 Her workshops take place anywhere from institutions such as The Shelburne Craft School and Montgomery Center for the Arts, to friends’ backyards, a muddy farm in a flood plain, and basements where Punk Bands usually practice.
-She is a proud member of the Hive on Pine, a studio collective in Burlington’s South End, and has attended the artist residency program at The Vermont Studio Center.
 Her work has been featured in Boston Home Magazine and for the Vermont Arts Council.
+Alexa’s studio is in Johnson, VT, where she also works as Program Coordinator at The Vermont Studio Center, an international artists’ and writers’ residency program.
 Alexa is interested in basket weaving as both a basic utilitarian craft, and as an important study of vessel, geography, intuition, and abundance.
-When not weaving baskets in her studio, you can find Alexa waitressing, reading murder mysteries, and taking way too many pictures of food.
+When not weaving baskets in her studio, you can find Alexa reading murder mysteries, and taking way too many pictures of food.

-Naomi Saito | Faculty
+Daryl Seitchik | Faculty

-Luna Shen | Faculty
+Shani Stoddard | Faculty

 Toussaint St. Negritude | Faculty